 Taylor got lucky with his line-up in terms of time-zones, and out of all the 20+ pre-recorded sessions, every speaker was available to chat during their allocated time.
 When speakers share your mission, you'll find they go above and beyond, as Taylor did when one speaker went the extra mile and answered questions in the chatroom via SMS- at 1 am local time.

 The live Q&A format certainly complemented the topics in the summit.
 The most well-attended talk, with over 200 attendees, was on emotional intelligence for cyber security professionals.
 Throughout the session, there was lots of activity in the chatroom- with most attendees feeling like the interaction with the speaker especially, helped them to understand the importance of developing emotional intelligence in the field of cybersecurity.

 Not without hiccups

-One thing we know for sure about event organising is that there are bound to be a few hiccups - whether technical or user-generated we've found that how an event organiser deals with these issues makes or breaks the summit.
+One thing we know for sure about event organizing is that there are bound to be a few hiccups - whether technical or user-generated we've found that how an event organizer deals with these issues makes or breaks the summit.
 Because of Taylor's testing of the technology and his calm manner, he was able to support his attendees during the critical live launch of his summit.
 In Taylor's experience, being flexible, transparent, and firm was the smoothest way to handle any issues.

 Being a one-person band meant that Taylor had to schedule time for speakers to record their talks and for quality checks.
 For a summit featuring over 20 speakers, this took up most of his time.
 Most speakers were also extremely busy and sometimes didn't catch that the talks had to be pre-recorded as opposed to live- a lesson that Taylor will take with him to his future summits.